It’s no secret that first impressions are essential. And today, they’re just about as important online as they are in

 The reason is two-fold: you get to stay in touch with visitors and remain at the forefront of their minds, and you can also target them with digital marketing tactics like ads.

-Adding a signup or opt-in form is easy to do, thanks to email automation systems.
+Thanks to email automation systems, adding a signup or opt-in form is easy to do.
 And then, once you have their email information, you can target new visitors and customers using almost any medium.

 4. A Call to Action

 Every website should have a Call to Action featuring a headline that piques visitors’ curiosity and makes them want to continue browsing below the scroll.

-Sure, it might sound too simple and like it won’t make much of a difference either way, but that’s not true.
-A good headline and CTA can further influence visitors and encourage them to continue moving down the marketing funnel.
+Sure, it might sound too simple and like it won’t make much difference either way, but that’s not true.
+Instead, a good headline and CTA can further influence visitors and encourage them to continue moving down the marketing funnel.

 Additionally, if visitors end up on a page that doesn’t have a strong CTA, they will be more likely to leave your website because you haven’t given them a good reason to stick around.